Colonial Badges and Fobs

 Aircraft In Chosŏn

-Reverse: 朝鮮日報 (조선일보) “Chosun Ilbo”
+On the reverse is: 朝鮮日報 (조선일보) “Chosun Ilbo”

 The Chosŏn Ilbo (조선일보, lit. ’Korea Daily Newspaper’) is a daily newspaper in South Korea and the oldest daily newspaper in the country.
 The Chosŏn Ilbo Establishment Union was created in September 1919 while the Chosŏn Ilbo company was founded on 5 March 1920 by Sin Sogu.
 The Chosŏn Ilbo has been accused of being 친일반민족행위, “pro-Japanese anti-nationalist active”, because of controversy over its advocacy of Japanese rule over Korea during the colonial period (1910-1945).
 Until 1987, the newspaper had reported favorably on South Korea’s military dictatorships.